DetectiveMB/AdaKron/README.md

-# AdaMix (Mixture-of-Adaptations)
+# AdaKron

-This is the implementation of the paper [AdaMix: Mixture-of-Adaptations for Parameter-efficient Model Tuning](https://arxiv.org/abs/2205.12410).
+This is the implementation of the paper AdaKron: an Adapter-based Parameter Efficient Model Tuning with Kronecker Product.